alec-chan/autorice/README.md

 ;maps to the directory /example-rice/Conky/
-;can be arbitrarily named as long as it contains the name of an existing directory (case sensitive) [Conky] conky.conf: ~/.config/conky/conky.conf i3.conf: ~/.config/i3/i3.conf
+;can be arbitrarily named as long as it contains the name of an existing directory (case sensitive) ;In these user defined sections, the key should match up to a file within the directory that the section maps to.
+;The value defines where the symlink will point to.
+[Conky]
+conky.conf: ~/.config/conky/conky.conf

+;maps to /example-rice/i3/
+[i3]
+i3.conf: ~/.config/i3/i3.conf
 ```